-In May the Company announced the appointment of a new CFO, Mr Dale Hanna.
+In May, 2017 the Company announced the appointment of a new CFO, Mr Dale Hanna, with the resignation of former CFO Rowen Colman.

 The Company, working with B2Gold, saw the Ondundu Gold project continue with exploration that was managed by B2Gold.